LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

 There are many alternative ways to design a matching engine: a FIFO queue (First-In-First-Out), a volume sorted queue, uniformly random choice amongst users waiting in the pools, \... .
-To design Morpho, different parameters may be taken into account:
+To design LQG, different parameters may be taken into account:

 - Economic Efficiency: Maximize matched volumes.